 It is this down regulation that leads to tolerance and a need for increased narcotics over time to get the same levels of pain relief.

-While prescription pain medication does play a key role in helping patients through periods of severe, acute pain, patients need to be acutely aware of the risks.
+While prescription pain medication does play a key role in helping patients through periods of severe, acute pain, patients need to be aware of the risks or taking a narcotic medication for any amount of time.

 Narcotics for short term pain carry little risk as they can be stopped before the patient becomes tolerant or habituated.
-However, if taken for long term chronic pain, tolerance and habituation can be expected, and puts the patient at significant risk for developing addiction and abuse.
+However, if taken for long term chronic pain, tolerance and habituation can be expected, and taking the medications for a long period of time puts the individual at at significant risk for developing addiction and abuse.